Rights

 The right to request an interpreter if they face removal proceedings.

-This article in this post was originally published on the Texas Tribune website and parts of it are republished here, with permission under a Creative Commons license.
+This article was originally published on the Texas Tribune website and parts of it are republished here, with permission under a Creative Commons license.
+See our third-party content disclaimer.